United States Adult Soccer Association

 The United States Adult Soccer Association (USASA) is a national organization for amateur soccer in the United States.
 It consists of 54 state associations in four regions, as well as national, regional, and state leagues.
 It compares to the United States Youth Soccer Association and its 54 affiliated State Associations – as it was once all one bodied structure.

 History

 The USASA was founded in 1982 at the first meeting of the Senior Division of the United States Soccer Federation.
 Later that year, the United States Soccer Federation reorganized and the senior division became a separate member.
-The USASA has been known as United States Senior Soccer Division, the United States Soccer Association, the United States Amateur Soccer Association, and finally its current name of the United States Adult Soccer Association.
+The USASA has been known as the United States Senior Soccer Division, the United States Soccer Association, the United States Amateur Soccer Association, and finally its current name of the United States Adult Soccer Association.